ZullaX/SamilPowerMySQL/README.md

 Original project mhvis/solar was redesigned to work with mysql and output the information to the console.

-The project was made for the solar power complex of the Moscow Power Engineering Institute
+The project was made for the solar power complex of the Moscow Power Engineering Institute.
+Comments and the interface is made in Russian on-demand work.

 Dependencies:
 mysql connector, reprint